Renal Anaemia Management – A Patient Guide to Anaemia Treatments

 Who do I need iron and/or EPO?

-Oral Iron – You may be taking iron in tablet form, but it is often poorly absorbed and can sometimes result in stomach upsets.
-If you are taking oral iron we need you to stop taking it before you come in for iron treatment through a drip (iron infusion).
+Sometimes iron can be poorly absorbed or causes stomach upset.
+In this case we will advise switching to iron drip (infusion).
+If you are taking oral iron, we need you to stop taking, before you come in for iron treatment through a drip.

 What will happen?